bigboomdesign/big-boom-directory/README.md

-# Custom Post Type Directory (Version 2)
+# Custom Post Type Directory

----

-Directory management system based on Custom Post Types, Taxonomies, and Fields
+Directory management plugin for WordPress, based on Custom Post Types, Taxonomies, and Fields

 ## Features

-* Creates custom post type and taxonomies from backend without coding
+* Create and manage custom post types and taxonomies from WP Admin.
+Settings include:

+    * Post ordering
+    * Labels
+    * WP Admin menu icon and position
+    * URL slug and post type name/handle
+    * Basic settings like 'Public' and 'Has Archive', and 'Exclude From Search'

+* Add content using the WYSIWYG to act as the post type description for archive pages

+* Pick and choose fields from Advanced Custom Fields groups to be displayed on single and archive views

+* Choose image size and alignment for single and archive views with ACF image fields

+* Automatically detect URL and social media fields, converting them into links

+* Support for ACF Gallery field with integration using Lightbox

+* Full-featured search widget with customizable search filters and field selection for the search results

+* Use hooks to further customize post type registration and front end display

+* The following add-ons are available and/or currently under development:

+    * Map
+    * Import/Export
+    * Posts Widget

 ---

 ## Notes

+* Default behaviors for front end views generally fall in line with theme defaults.

-* Default behaviors for front end field display are not well-defined without Advanced Custom Fields plugin.
-Using ACF adds support for field placement and ordering on single/archive pages for your various post types as well as field type selection.
+* Default field display on the front end is not well-defined without the Advanced Custom Fields plugin.
+Using ACF adds support for field placement and ordering on single/archive pages for the various post types.
+It also gives the ability to choose a field type for each field, which is not defined for any fields otherwise.

+* Without ACF, one could still take advantage of plugin hooks that are already set to fire on directory views only, and use this as a starting point for manually inserting post meta fields for the different view types.

+* By default, using a field a key equal `web`, `website`, or `url`; OR a key containing `_website` or `_url` will cause the field value to autolink on front end CPTD views.
+The link texts are editable from the corresponding post type edit screen.
+This setting may be deactivated.

+* By default, when using a field key like facebook, twitter, youtube, googleplus, pinterest, instagram, or linkedin, the plugin matches various versions of these field names to try and convert them into social icons.
+It's best to group all of these fields together when utilizing this feature.
+This setting may be deactivated.

+* Any time you update the options on the main plugin settings screen, the new values will be used as the default when creating a new post type.

+---

+## Dependencies

 * Uses [Extended Custom Post Types](https://github.com/johnbillion/extended-cpts) and [Extended Taxonomies](https://github.com/johnbillion/extended-taxos) for registering post types and taxonomies.
+Plugin hooks provide access to everything being registered.

-* Uses [CMB2](https://github.com/WebDevStudios/CMB2) for handling post meta boxes.
+* Uses [CMB2](https://github.com/WebDevStudios/CMB2) for handling post meta boxes on the backend.

-* By default, giving a field a key equal `web`, `website`, or `url`, or a key containing `_website` or `_url` will cause the field value to autolink on front end CPTD views

 ---